 Academic Administration Positions

-DEAN, IOVINE YOUNG ACADEMY (IYA), UNIVERSITY OF Southern California (August 2021 – current)
+DEAN, IOVINE YOUNG ACADEMY (IYA), UNIVERSITY OF Southern California (August 2021 – july 2025)

 Founding DIRECTOR, Calhoun Honors Discovery Program (March 2018-August 2021)